-Engineered hardwood is popular among homeowners who want the look of solid hardwood floors without the major upkeep.
-The wood is multi-layered with a combination of hardwood and plywood.
+Engineered hardwood is popular among homeowners who want the look of solid hardwood floors with a lesser risk of wood expansion and contraction.
+The Engineered Wood is multi-layered with a combination of hardwood and plywood.

 This reduces buckling, warping and shape changes, even when it comes into contact with moisture.
 It can be installed in any area of your home, including below-ground locations.
 It has more installation options than solid wood.
 These include:

 Engineered wood offers another benefit for homeowners.
 Since it's made with real wood, a real estate agent can market a house as having a hardwood floor.
 This makes for a good selling point when you want to attract buyers.

 Engineered wood flooring does have its downside.
 It is durable, but it doesn't have the same level of longevity as solid wood.
 The bottom layer is high-quality plywood that has a thin veneer of wood on top.
 Because of this type of surface, it's prone to chipping and de-lamination.
 Damage is most likely if the floor undergoes extensive foot traffic.

 What Is Wide Plank vs. Narrow Plank Wood Flooring?

 Hardwood floors are an interior design feature that may never go out of style.
 They add a touch of elegance and warmth to any room.
 Plus, they can last a lifetime with proper care and maintenance.
 It's no wonder hardwoods are in such high demand among homeowners who seek to boost their home's value and improve its visual appeal.